-The Health Care (standard or limited) FSA annual maximum plan contribution limit will increase from \$2,850 to \$3,050 for plan years beginning on or after January 1, 2023.
+The Health Care (standard or limited) FSA annual maximum plan contribution limit will increase to \$3,200 for plan years beginning on or after January 1, 2024.

-The Health Care (standard or limited) FSA rollover maximum limit will increase from \$570 to \$610 for plan years beginning on or after January 1, 2023.
+The Health Care (standard or limited) FSA rollover maximum limit will increase to \$640 for plan years beginning on or after January 1, 2024.

-The Dependent Care FSA maximum for 2023 is not subject to inflation (not included in Revenue Procedure 2022-38) and will remain at \$2,500 for those married and filing separately and \$5,000 for those single or married filing jointly.
+The Dependent Care FSA maximum for 2024 is not subject to inflation and will remain at \$2,500 for those married and filing separately and \$5,000 for those single or married filing jointly.